15 Shows Like ‘Stranger Things’ That Are Just As Binge-Worthy

 1. 'The OA'

-Brit Marling’s family is thrilled when she returns home after a seven-year disappearance, though no one can explain how she’s no longer blind.
+What’s it about?
+Brit Marling’s family is thrilled when she returns home after a seven year disappearance, though no one can explain how she’s no longer blind.
 A young girl with a mysterious backstory?
 Eleven…is that you?

 3. 'Black Mirror'

-While each episode tells a different story, the series is designed to provide an eye-opening look at technology’s impact on society.
+What’s it about?
+While each episode tells an entirely different story, the series is designed to provide an eye-opening look at technology’s impact on society.
 Incorporating as many sci-fi elements as Stranger Things, the mind-bending twists will have you thinking, “WTF.”

 4. 'Roswell, New Mexico'

-Although Liz returns to Roswell to care for her sick father, it doesn’t take long for her to reconnect with her high school fling, Max.
+What’s it about?
+Liz returns to Roswell to care for her sick father, but it doesn’t take long for her to reconnect with her high school fling, Max.
 Things appear to be going well—that is, until Max reveals that he and his family are aliens.
 Think Stranger Things…with an E.T. twist.